RemiSEGARD/testSHuite/README.md

 # testSHuite

-testSHuite is a functional test tool written in Shell
+testSHuite is a POSIX-complient functional test tool written in Shell

 ## Usage